Elements-Agency/benjaminjyoung/content/artwork/pomonas-bowl/index.md

 aliases: [/pomonas-bowl]
 images: ['painting.jpg']
 videos: []
-tags: [still life, split pomegranate, fruit bowl, dark room, wooden table, metal bowl, oil paint, restrained pallette, realism]
+tags: [still life art, split pomegranate, fruit bowl, dark room, wooden table, metal bowl, oil paint, restrained pallette, realism]
 ---

 **Pomona's Bowl** is my practiced attempt finalize my technique, using abstract vibrant brushwork, to create my own desired style in the realism oil painting realm.
 With every still life, I use it methodically to refine how I want to improve or change my artwork.
 This painting to me is the overwhelming first step to finally realize my artistic painting style that I want to utilize in the direction of how I want my landscape and narrative pieces to convey from here on out.
 It is an accomplish in my own eyes, and what I consider the turning stone to take my work to the next level.